Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 Here we mainly discuss time-dependent models (we say time-dependent, not time series because time series is associated with moving averages, ARIMA and similar, which is only one aspect of solving time problems).

-With this as background, a holistic schenatic of a predictive modeling initiatives is shown below.
+With this as background, a holistic schematic of a predictive modeling initiatives is shown below.

 <p align="center">
 <img  src="assets/images/tellusant-predictive-model-evaluation-framework.svg" width="550" alt="Tellusant predictive model evaluation framework.svg